PeterMunyao/Energy-and-Power-Modeling_Solar-and-AC-distribution/README.md

 ## OSM-MEPS Workflow

-Below is the workflow illustrating how the model integrates data, processes, and simulations from input to output.
+Below is the workflow illustrating how the model integrates data, processes and simulations from input to output.

 [OSM-MEPS Workflow]